-Betta fish are tropical fish which thrive in the tropical temperature range.
-They come from Thailand where the tropical climate has freshwater temperature ranging from 76 to 82 degrees Fahrenheit or 24 to 28 degrees Celsius.
+Betta fish are tropical fish that thrive in the tropical temperature range.
+They come from Thailand where the tropical climate has a freshwater temperature ranging from 76 to 82 degrees Fahrenheit or 24 to 28 degrees Celsius.

 Goldfish thrive in the cooler temperature range of 68 to 74 degrees Fahrenheit or 20 to 23 degrees Celsius.
 Comets and shubunkins goldfish types should be kept between 60 to 70 degrees Fahrenheit or 15 to 21 degrees Celsius.

 They may live in a median temperature as suggested by other experienced fishkeepers but this is really not good in the long run.
 The fish will be easily stressed living at the far ends of the temperature ranges at which they thrive.